 Many nuts and seeds typically contain high amounts of phytosterols compared to other foods and are known to have a cholesterol-lowering influence.
 This may include the phytosterols: beta-sitosterol, stigmasterol, campesterol, sitostanol, and campestanol.

-Some seeds, including chia, flax, sacha inchi and hemp seed, are particularly high in the omega-3 fats (linolenic acid), but most nuts and other seed varieties are considerably high in omega-6 fatty acids or linoleic acid.
+Some seeds, including chia, flax, sacha inchi, and hemp seed, are particularly high in the omega-3 fats (alpha-linolenic acid or ALA), but most nuts and other seed varieties are considerably high in omega-6 fatty acids or linoleic acid.

 On our omega fatty acids page we discuss the importance of consuming the proper ratios of omega-6 to omega-3 in the diet on a regular basis.
 The general standard for this is between a 4:1 or 1:1 ratio.
 This means that for the amount of omega-6 foods you consume, you would need to eat at least 1/4 of that amount in omega-3's.
 Omega-3's are important because they counteract the pro-inflammatory effects of omega-6 fatty acids.

 There are some wonderful varieties of raw nuts and seeds to choose from and below we list our favorites along with some of their health benefits and general dietary profile.

 (Use the links below to jump to desired section.)